sever1sd/stock_analysis/README.md

 **Setting the Ticker Index to 0 and Main Loop**

-A for loop was created to set the variable "tickerIndex" to zero each time the script looped through the data.
-This was
+A for loop was created to set the variable "tickerVolume" to zero each time the script looped through the data.
+This was necessary to prevent unintentional stacking of volumes unrelated to the active